CROH-Lab/Standard-Operating-Procedures/Coral Tissue Sampling and Storage Protocol.md

 - 5mL pipette (VWR)

 ## DNA and RNA sampling

+### Method 1:
 - Fill a 250mL beaker with 10% bleach, and two more 250mL beakers with DI or RODI water.
 Station them in the following order:

 | RODI water | 10% bleach | RODI water|
 |:---:|:---:|:---:|

 1. Label two 1.5mL Eppendorf tubes as follows:
- - "Individual ID", "DNA sample", The date.
+ - "Individual ID", "DNA sample", the date.
    - Fill with ~750uL of DMSO
  - "Individual ID", "RNA sample", the date.
    - Fill with ~750uL of RNALater